 So what about me?

 I have three amazingly weird and wild children, all at various stages in their life.
 My oldest is a English major at a small liberal arts college in Vermont, where she interprets 13th century Catalan manuscripts for fun (not kidding!), and will graduate in 2018.
 My middle daughter is a United States Marine, and is pretty bad-ass in all she tackles in life.
-My youngest son is still being homeschooled and enters the highschool years in the fall.
+My youngest son started highschool this year, at home.
 He adores video editing, and is self-professed MacGyver (remember that TV series?), by trade.

-My husband has been my love since our highschool days, and for the past twenty-six years.
+My husband has been my partner in crime since our highschool days, and for the past twenty-seveb years.
 I have dreams of moving to a farm, but for now we live with an array of both yard and house pets, and try (sometimes unsuccessfully) to grow organic vegetables.
 Mostly, I plant seeds in my green house and watch them not grow, because playing in the dirt shouldn’t be just for kids!

 I love writing.